 - Leftovers from dinner

 - Salads with oil and vinegar as the dressing

-- Ezekiel sprouted grain bread with a natural nut butter spread
+- Ezekiel sprouted grain tortillas with a natural nut butter spread

 - Veggie chili